GOOD.21 book

 Westenhoefer, J. et al. (1999).
 "Cognitive control of eating behavior and the disinhibition effect."
 Appetite, 33(1), 99-110.

-Gut Microbiome and Fiber
+Gut microbiome and fibre

 Sonnenburg, J. & Sonnenburg, E. (2015).
 The Good Gut.
 Penguin Press.